zaman13/Poisson-solver-2D/README.md

 ## Version notes
+- version 1.3
+  - It is now possible to apply Neumann and mixed boundary conditions

 - version 1.2
   - It is now possible to define arbitrary Dirichlet boundary points at the interior of the solution domain